Clazex/HollowKnight.GodSeekerPlus/README.md

 - **Quality of Life**:
   + **Complete Lower Difficulty**: Auto complete lower difficulties for boss statues if higher ones are completed.
 Triggers when opening challenge UI.
-  + **Correct Radiance HP**: Correct Absolute Radiance's health value to make her die at zero health.
+  + **Correct Radiance HP**: Adjust Absolute Radiance's health value to make her die at zero health.
+May conflict with modded boss.
   + **Door Default Begin**: Default selecting the Begin button when opening Pantheon Door UI.
   + **Eternal Ordeal Platform**: Add a platform at the entrance of the Eternal Ordeal.
   + **Fast Dash**: Remove dash cooldown when in Hall of Gods.
   + **Fast Dream Warp**: Remove dream warping charging time and particles when in boss scenes.
-Optionally allows skipping preparation time for immediate warping when up key is pressed not later than dream nail key.
+Optionally allows skipping preparation time for immediate warping, triggered when up key is pressed not later than dream nail key.
   + **Fast Super Dash**: Buff Super Dash speed in Hall of Gods.
 Optionally removes charging, cancellation cooldown and inertia.
   + **Keep Cocoon Lifeblood**: Keep lifeblood from cocoon when benching in the Pantheons.
   + **Memorize Bindings**: Memorize the Bindings selected last time, like difficulties in the Hall of Gods.
 Recommend using with `Door Default Begin`.